danohu/openethnographer/README.md

 ## Open Ethnographer for Drupal

 **Note:** _The Edgeryders OÜ company does no longer develop or support this strain of the Open Ethnographer software and we consider it legacy code.
-Instead, you may be interested in [Open Ethnographer for Discourse](https://edgeryders.eu/t/6811).
-Its code._
+Instead, you may be interested in [Open Ethnographer for Discourse](https://edgeryders.eu/t/6811)._

 ### What is this?